Our HistoryA Historic Building, A Timeless Story

 History & Highlights

-Trinity was built in 1726 and clearly reflects the needs of the people at that time.
+Trinity began as a congregation of Anglicans in 1698.
+The building itself, designed by Richard Munday, was completed in 1726 and clearly reflects the needs of the people at that time.
 It’s a truly unique and wonderful place, soaked with nearly 300 years of prayers.
 As you enter Trinity today, you’ll notice a jovial atmosphere around a large, three-tiered pulpit in the center of the lower level.
 Upon entering, your thoughts are focused on both the word of God, the Scriptures, proclaimed from the pulpit, and to the sacrament of Christ’s body and blood offered at the altar.
 We know, without a doubt, that we are in the house of the Lord.

 Our primary identity is as an active parish of the Episcopal Diocese of Rhode Island, and yet we know that the heritage of our beautiful church building is a priceless gift that we must maintain and pass on to the succeeding generations.
 Let us tell you a little bit of our story, and invite you to come and visit us whenever you are in Newport.